 Analysis of Poem "Love After Love" by Derek Walcott

-Derek Walcott and Love After Love
+Derek Walcott And A Summary of Love After Love

 Love After Love is an unusual love poem which concentrates on loving the self, the inner self, following the break down of a relationship.
 It's main theme is that of becoming whole again through self-recognition, a kind of healing that works by self-conscious invitation.

 Being in a loving relationship can be a wonderfully thrilling experience.
 Learning to love another person can lead to a rare fulfilment but when things don't turn out for the good, when love dies, some people can be devastated when the relationship ends, for whatever reason.

 - Love After Love gives the reader a direct message: Do not worry, you will be able to love your self again.
 Having put so much of yourself into the relationship, doing things for the other person, expressing selfless love, it's only natural you feel incapable.
 But persevere, love for you will return.

 First published in 1976 in the book Sea Grapes this poem has become a popular choice for self-help groups and workshop leaders who use it to help facilitate positive change in those who have lost self-esteem and confidence.